matt-tekly/tekly-packages/Packages/ca.tekly.basicbuilder/readme.md

 # Basic Builder
 A simple window for making a player build

-This presents with several simple options
+This presents several basic options

 - Swapping between platforms
 - Configuring Development or Release builds